sfeldtstorm/SaveProfileImages/README.md

 ## Install

-This plugin isn't in Vencord's official plugin list, so you'll need your own local Vencord userplugin build for it to work.
+This plugin isn't in Vencord's official plugin list, so you'll need your own local Vencord userplugin build for it to work and I don't plan to put this on Vencord's official plugin list for now.

 **1. Get Vencord set up locally** (skip if you already have this)
 ```